SimplonReunion/solution-initiation-jquery/README.md

 This is a way to do the exercise *[Initiation Ajax Jquery](https://github.com/SimplonReunion/initiation-ajax-jquery)*.

 It's not THE solution !!!
-I advise you to come with you own.
+I advise you to come with your own.